Sleep Apnea Therapy

 Treating Sleep Apnea

 If you have been diagnosed with sleep apnea, then you might be searching for solutions for a more restful night of sleep.
-At our San Francisco Bay Area Practice, San Francisco Dentist Dr. Mohamed Ali provides patients with a variety of lifestyle treatment and dental options to help eradicate the symptoms of sleep apnea.
+At our dental practice, Dr. Mohamed Ali provides patients with a variety of lifestyle treatment and dental options to help eradicate the symptoms of sleep apnea.

 - Sleep on your side to allow for your throat to remain open.
 Sleeping on your back can cause more blockage to occur, and should be avoided.

 - Lose weight if you are overweight.
 Losing even a few pounds can decrease your sleep apnea symptoms.

 - Smoking can make sleep apnea symptoms worse, in addition to being detrimental to both oral and general health.
 Learn how you can stop smoking at http://www.smokefree.gov.

 In addition, Dr. Mohamed Ali may discuss breathing devices and oral appliances for better breathing during your sleep.
 These devices can decrease pauses during sleep, yield more rest, and lead to less daytime sleepiness.

 CPAP (Continuous positive airway pressure) – this breathing device is a common way to treat moderate to severe sleep apnea for adults.
 The CPAP machine uses a mask that fits over the nose and mouth, or just over the nose.
 The machine blows air into the throat, and the pressure from the air helps to keep the airway unobstructed during sleep.